Resources to help you embody a sense of awake and connected wisdom

-Recognising that we each have unique goals in life and practice and ensuring that we are incorporating our needs and desires into how we approach things, which allows us to act skilfully and without causing unnecessary harm.
+Recognising that we each have unique goals in life and practice and ensuring that we are incorporating our needs and desires into how we approach things, which allows us to become our fullest, deepest expressions of ourselves.

 Related to: Right action